-In 1789 the 3rd Earl of Marchmont decided to enclose the ruins with a new wall.
-Some critics called it distinctive while other perhaps more accurately described its exaggerated crenellations as a folly.
+In 1789, the 3rd Earl of Marchmont decided to enclose the ruins with a new wall.
+Some critics called it distinctive while others, perhaps more accurately, described its exaggerated crenellations as a folly.

 In the early 19th century as Britain held its breath and worried about a French invasion, warning beacons were placed on high points throughout the country ready to be ignited at the sign of trouble.

 Floors was further developed during the early 19th century, by the 6th Duke and the celebrated architect William Henry Playfair.
-Today Historic Environment Scotland describe the building as a, “Quasi-Caroline Castle.”
+Today Historic Environment Scotland describes the building as a “Quasi-Caroline Castle.”

 Napoleonic prisoners of war